-The average 80.0 lb healthy adult dog requires 1862.5 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 931-2794 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
-This recipe [ID: 7474573] provides 1862.5 Calories which is enough for a daily meal.
-This lifestage CANNOT be used for late gestation or during lactation.
-Changes in sexual status can affect needs/recipes.
+The average 40.0 lb healthy adult dog requires 984.5 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 492-1477 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
+This recipe [ID: 8271784] provides 758.2 Calories which is enough for a daily meal.
+Note: Neutered dogs have a lower energy need on average when compared to intact dogs.